Many of my forms are thrown. I use a variety of stoneware clays and porcelains.

 Trimming and Carving

-Pots are trimmed and some are carved with decorative rims and/or faceting.
+Pots are trimmed to remove excess clay and some are then carved with decorative rims and/or faceting.

 I cast pieces using a variety of hand-made molds.
 My casting slip is grolleg porcelain based.